opencog/link-grammar/data/th/LINKDOC.md

 ### NU

-It connects a numeral phrase to its modifiee.
+This directed link connects a numeral phrase to its modifiee.

 ### CL

-It connects a classifier to its number.
+This directed link connects a classifier to its number.

 ### QF

-It connects a numeral quantifier to its number.
+This directed link connects a numeral quantifier to its number.

 ----------